Community-Based Research Programs

 How Do I Get Started?

 CURA has two CBR programs, the Community Assistantship Program, which serves greater Minnesota, and the Kris Nelson Community-Based Research Program, which serves the seven-county Twin Cities metropolitan area.
 Both programs match the research and technical needs of organizations with student research assistants to carry out community-defined and guided projects.
-Both provide graduate or undergraduate student assistance for applied research projects, program planning and development, program evaluation,* and other short-term projects.
+Both provide graduate or undergraduate student assistance for applied research projects, program planning and development, evaluation capacity building,* and other short-term projects.
 Student assistantships are generally 200 hours (10 hours per week) during spring or fall semesters, and 260 hours (20 hours per week) during summer.

 * NOTE: If your project involves evaluation activities, please visit this page before completing your application.
 CURA does not support funder-required evaluations, and will not support evaluations for which other funding has already been provided.